 Through June 30, 2014, the eligible lay employees of St. Gabriel's were covered under the Archdiocese of Philadelphia Lay Employees' Retirement Plan (the "Plan"), which is a defined benefit pension plan covering substantially all lay employees of the Archdiocese of Philadelphia, based on age and service requirements.
 The Plan is administered by the Trustees of the Plan.
-St. Gabriel's made annual contributions to the Plan at a rate of 4.0% of the salaries of eligible employees for the years ended June 30, 2016 and 2015.
-The amount expensed by St. Gabriel's for contributions to the Plan was \$424,417 and \$683,961 for the fiscal years ended June 30, 2016 and 2015, respectively.
+St. Gabriel's made annual contributions to the Plan at rates of 5.9% and 4.0% of the salaries of eligible employees for the years ended June 30, 2017 and 2016, respectively.
+The amount expensed by St. Gabriel's for contributions to the Plan was \$668,958 and \$424,417 for the fiscal years ended June 30, 2017 and 2016, respectively.
 Separate accounts for vested benefits and pension fund assets are not maintained for each institution.